 Conservation and Ecosystem Science

-Note: Students should expect to undertake physically demanding fieldwork in remote locations.
+Students should expect to undertake physically demanding fieldwork in remote locations.
 The current location for the fieldwork module is Madagascar.
-Applicants for the programme from outside the UK should ensure that there are no residency or travel restrictions that would prevent them from attending this course.
+Applicants for the programme from outside the UK should ensure that there are no residency or travel restrictions that would prevent them from attending this part of the course.
 We reserve the right to change the location of the fieldwork module in exceptional circumstances.
 Taught by botanists from Kew, the Kew Madagascar Conservation Centre (KMCC) and local researchers.

 This enables students to focus on an area that interests them, with the Kew's vast scientific collections available for investigative research.
-Projects can be based at Kew, Queen Mary University of London or Wakehurst (home to Kew's Millennium Seed Bank), depending on the area of specialism.
-Lab facilities are available at each of the locations, including Queen Mary's state of-the-art supercomputing and informatics resources.
+Projects can be based at Kew, Queen Mary University of London or Wakehurst in Sussex (home to Kew's Millennium Seed Bank), depending on the area of specialism.
+Laboratory facilities are available at each of the locations, including Queen Mary's supercomputing and informatics resources.
 Most students complete their research project at Kew.